Cultural Excursions and Travel

 For more info, see “Island of Gorée” on UNESCO World Heritage Centre: http://whc.unesco.org/en/list/26

-One of the first weekend-long trips includes a visit to Toubab Dialaw, a village a few hours south of Dakar, situated directly on the coast.
+One of the weekend-long trips may include a visit to Toubab Dialaw, a village a few hours south of Dakar, situated directly on the coast.
 This visit entails staying at the mosaicked hotel, Sobo Bade, where there are classes for art, dance, and music.

 See the hotel’s website here: http://www.sobobade.com/?page_id=278